 Ashley and Ben exchanged ‘I Dos’ in an intimate ceremony officiated by All Seasons Weddings.
 The cascading greenery was not only a lovely backdrop for photos but utterly unique and gorgeous, a perfect reflection of the couple!

 The venue transformed from ceremony to reception seamlessly.
 The wedding’s colour scheme was a classic with white, grey, and a sprinkling of silver and black.
-The bride’s lace gown and the muted shades of the bridesmaids’ gowns were complemented by the lush greenery bouquets and crowns from Michelle Marie Kelly.
+The bride’s lace gown and the muted shades of the bridesmaids’ gowns were complemented by the lush greenery bouquets and crowns from Leavenworth Floral.
 The signs were minimalist and elegant: the seating chart was white with geometric accents and the calligraphy table numbers were dark with floral motifs.
 The table settings were simple with white tablecloths, gray napkins, silver cutlery and orchids as centerpieces.
 Using the cascading greenery as a focal point, the newlyweds sat in front of the backdrop during the reception.
 The head table was lined with greenery, tea light candles and the ladies’ bouquets.
 The couple had their first dance as husband and wife and enjoyed the rest of the night celebrating with their closest friends and family.

 From the Planner: We tried to organize a room reveal once the space had been transformed, and it ended up being the perfect time to capture some photos of just the two of them.

 Shannon Robbins Photography captures more of this sweet couple’s beautiful day on film.